zxexz/FHIR-1/docs/src/pages/guides/FHIRServerUsersGuide.md

 ##### 3.3.1.3.2 Db2
 If you configure the FHIR server to use an IBM Db2 database, you must:

-1. create the database if it doesn't already exist
+1. Create the database if it doesn't already exist.

-2. execute the `fhir-persistence-schema` utility to create the necessary schemas (tables, indices, stored procedures, etc) and tenants
+2. Execute the `fhir-persistence-schema` utility to create the necessary schemas (tables, indices, stored procedures, etc) and tenants.

-3. configure the IBM FHIR Server with the tenantKey generated in step number 2.
+3. Configure the IBM FHIR Server with the tenantKey generated in step number 2.

 An executable `fhir-persistence-schema` jar can be downloaded from the project's [Releases tab](https://github.com/IBM/FHIR/releases) and documentation can be found at https://github.com/IBM/FHIR/tree/main/fhir-persistence-schema.